NEW: Deaths caused by smoke inhalation and collapsing wall

-Mount Kelud in the eastern part of the main island Java has been spewing ash for at least two days high into the air, as a smoke plume has risen from out of its crater into the sky.
+Mount Kelud, located in the eastern part of the main island of Java, had been spewing ash high into the air, as a smoke plume has risen from out of its crater into the sky.

 The government raised its eruption alert to its highest level overnight, and authorities have ordered an evacuation of all residents in a 10-kilometer (6.2 miles) radius of the volcano in eastern Java.

-At the height of the crisis Friday, 100,000 people evacuated, but that number later dropped to more than 75,000.
+At the height of the crisis Friday, 100,000 people evacuated.

 Seven airports closed due to volcanic ash, which filled the skies and can lead to jet engine problems.